-- Read and understand ALL the information in the Operator's Manual regarding procedures and SAFETY when operating the Sprayer in the field and/or on the road. - 2.
-Check with local authorities regarding sprayer transport on public roads.
-Obey all applicable laws and regulations. - 3.
-Always travel at a safe speed.
+- 3. Always travel at a safe speed.
 Use caution when making corners or meeting traffic. - 4.
 Make sure the SMV (Slow Moving Vehicle) emblem and all the lights and reflectors that are required by the local highway and transport authorities are in place, are clean and can be seen clearly by all overtaking and oncoming traffic. - 5.
-Be sure that the Sprayer is hitched positively to the towing vehicle.
-Always use a retainer through the pin and a safety chain between the machine and the tractor. - 6.
 Keep to the right and yield the right-of-way to allow faster traffic to pass.
-Drive on the road shoulder, if permitted by law. - 7.
+Drive on the road shoulder, if permitted by law. - 6.
 Do not exceed 20 mph (32 km/h).
-Reduce speed on rough roads and surfaces. - 8.
-Always use hazard warning flashers on tractor when transporting unless prohibited by law. - 9.
+Reduce speed on rough roads and surfaces. - 7.
+Always use hazard warning flashers on tractor when transporting unless prohibited by law. - 8.
 Never transport with the tank filled with water or chemical.